The Yahel Foundation

 Keren Lemitlamdim – The Late Leon Recanati Scholarship Fund

 Through the Late Leon Recanati Scholarship Fund, the Yahel Foundation offers students of Ethiopian descent, as well as students from a low socio-economic background, an opportunity for a higher education, while also assisting students with special needs.
-The Foundation offers approximately 300 scholarships annually, with the cooperation of the Rashi Foundation and the ISEF Foundation.
-Each year, the Yahel Foundation also awards a scholarship to a former IDF fighter in cooperation with Impact and the Serviceman's Welfare Association.
+The Foundation offers approximately 300 scholarships annually, with the cooperation of the ISEF Foundation.

-The scholarships are given to students enrolled in the following academic institutions:
+The scholarships are given to higher education mainly in the following academic institutions:

 > Tel-Aviv University